-- In Part C-1, to allocate the pension and related expenses across the functional categories, as reported on their GPFS. - In Part C-2, to allocate the pension and related expenses to the benefits expense category, as reported on their GPFS. - In Part M, to report pension expenses, liabilities (or assets), and/or deferrals related to pension as was recognized as a result of implementation of Statement 68.
+- In Part C-1, to allocate the pension and related expenses to the other functional expense category, line 14. - In Part C-2, to allocate the pension and related expenses to the benefits expense category, as reported on their GPFS. - In Part M-1, to report pension expenses, liabilities (or assets), and/or deferrals related to pension as was recognized as a result of implementation of Statement 68.

-Note that if your institution fits any of the following criteria, there is no direct GASB 68 impact and you would NOT be required to report Part M:
+Note that if your institution fits any of the following criteria, there is no direct GASB 68 impact and you would NOT be required to report Part M-1:

-•If your public institution does not have a defined pension benefit plan

-- •If your public institution is part of a higher education system and the system reflects the pension expense and liability (and does not allocate the expense and liability to the individual institutions) - •If your institution is a branch campus that did not have pension expense and liabilities allocated to it - •If your institution is part of a special funding situation and additional unfunded pension expense, liability, or deferral are reported elsewhere
+- If your public institution does not have a defined pension benefit plan - If your public institution is part of a higher education system and the system reflects the pension expense and liability (and does not allocate the expense and liability to the individual institutions) - If your institution is a branch campus that did not have pension expense and liabilities allocated to it - If your institution is part of a special funding situation and additional unfunded pension expense, liability, or deferral are reported elsewhere

-19) Should the figures reported in Part M reflect adjustments made after the measurement period (according to GASB Statement 71)?
+Should the figures reported in Part M-1 reflect adjustments made after the measurement period (according to GASB Statement 71)?

-GASB Statement 71:PENSION TRANSITION FOR CONTRIBUTIONS MADE SUBSEQUENT TO THE MEASUREMENT DATE amended GASB Statement 68.
+GASB Statement 71: Pension Transition for Contributions Made Subsequent to the Measurement Date amended GASB Statement 68.
 GASB 71 indicated that contributions made subsequent to the measurement date should be reported as deferred outflows.
 Thus, Line 04 should include these contributions.
 Do not apply the contributions to the expense reported in Line 01.